touilleMan/outside-in-tdd/README.md

 Note: the three public methods are commands, they don't return anything.

 Note: I cannot add query methods, I cannot query for the state.

+## Requirements

+You need Python 3.4 or compatible.
+If you have pyenv installed, you can:

+    $ make pyenv

+Once you have a compatible version of Python installed, you can install the requirements:

+    $ make requirements

+## Running the tests

+See the `Makefile`.